OsterfeldTom/TUM_Anthropic_Hackathon/README.md

 ## Assessment Criteria

-The final Breakthrough Potential Score is calculated by weighting the following criteria, each rated on a scale from 1 to 5 (1 = strongest, 5 = weakest)
+The final Breakthrough Potential Score is calculated by weighting the following criteria, each rated on a scale from 1 to 5 (1 = strongest, 5 = weakest) (A detailed description of each scoring criterion is provided in the supplement below.)

 1. Novelty (empirical assessment using the Max Planck database)
 2. Feasability